bazilio74/SugaR/README.md

 SugaR has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

+On Windows-like systems, it should be possible to compile SugaR directly from the source code with the included Sugar.sln with Visual Studio 15.3 Community from GUI or with command scenario using Visual Studio 15.3 Community Commands Shell.

 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
-When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line or use MSVC solution and project files provided; see file *types.h* for a quick reference.
+When not using the Makefile to compile you need to manually set/unset some switches in the compiler command line or use MSVC solution and project files provided; see file *types.h* for a quick reference.